Staff profiles

 01392 726137

-Alongside these areas, my current research is developing around plant performance, ecological imaginaries and what Timothy Morton calls 'the ecological thought'.
+Alongside this work, other research I am developing revolves around plant performance, ecological imaginaries and what Timothy Morton calls 'the ecological thought'.

 I received my PhD from the University of Leeds.
 My thesis, and its reiteration in the monograph A History of the Theatre Laboratory has been called “the first honest effort in clearly defining the phenomenon of the laboratory, creating the history of the theatre laboratory, and relating it to other arts, and to science”.